-How to Write the AP Lang Argument Essay + Example
+How to Write the AP Lang Argument Essay + Examples

 What’s Covered:

-- What is the AP Language Argument Essay?
+- What Is the AP Language Argument Essay?

 - Tips for Writing the AP Language Argument Essay

-- AP English Language Essay Argument Example
+- AP English Language Argument Essay Examples

 - How Will AP Scores Impact My College Chances?

-What is the AP Language Argument Essay?
+What Is the AP Language Argument Essay?

-Section 2: three free response questions to be completed in the remaining two hours and 15 minutes.
+Section 2: Three free response questions to be completed in the remaining two hours and 15 minutes.
 This section counts for 55% of your score.
 These essay questions include the synthesis essay, the rhetorical essay, and the argumentative essay.

 - Synthesis essay: Read 6-7 sources and create an argument using at least three of the sources.